semal7100/SoftwareEnginnering/homework01.md

          3.Changeability:<br>
          Software is always destined to change.
 At any moment of time, software can be improved or be asked to change based on the functions it executes.
 Change in software requirements can be disastrous in the middle of software development.So this is an essential difficulty.
 One can avoid this by adopting either an agile framework which supports changes in general or iterative development which changes the software in its next iteration after completing one full iteration of a particular software.<br>
          4.Invisibility:<br>
-         The internal structure of a software is very complicated and humoungus
+         The internal structure of a software is very complicated and